 An exemplary demonstration of Kinnauri architecture, this temple at the edge of Kalpa village, is a stone’s throw away from Hu-Bu-Lan-Kar monastery.
 The temple features amazingly carved dragons coiled around porch pillars with the brass door opening into a courtyard and idols of Hindu gods peering out of the walls.
 The majestic view of Kinner Kailash peak through the temple window is a sight to behold.

-Kinnaur mostly has are government run healthcare centers that do meet the basic needs of a traveller.
+Kinnaur mostly has are government run healthcare centers that do meet the basic needs of a traveler.
 To meet any serious emergency, one has to get to the regional hospital at Reckong Peo, Rampur Bushair or Shimla for want of better health facilities in these highlands.
-There is also an Ayurvedic hospital at Reckong Peo that treats patients with traditional medicine systems and a privately run Jindal Sanjeevani Hospital at Tapri provides allopathic healthcare services.
+There is also an Ayurvedic hospital at Reckong Peo that treats patients with traditional medicine systems.

 Kinnaur is served by private and public transport services.
 State run public transport buses are conveniently available between any two destinations of the district.
 For those who can afford, taxis are the best way to travel to Kinnaur for a round trip.